 *The following post is meant for educational purposes only and is not meant to advise, diagnose, or treat any medical condition.
 This information is not meant to replace any medical advice or relationship with a licensed medical professional.*

+Eat a nutrient-dense diet of minimally processed foods and grass-fed beef.
 My primary source for a truly healthful diet, one which will lead to less chronic illness is Nourishing Traditions by Sally Fallon.
 It is loaded with outstanding health information as well as recipes.
 My own book Just Do This One Thing: A Guide to Chronic Good Health also outlines steps necessary for a healthier diet and life.